 - North side of the A25 Ladymead outside the Ladymead Retail Centre

-- South side of the A25 Parkway between Stoke Crossroads and Boxgrove Roundabout (UNDER CONSTRUCTION)
+- South side of the A25 Parkway between Stoke Crossroads and Boxgrove Roundabout (complete)

 The junction of the A25 and A320 (Stoke Crossroads) is located along a popular route into the town centre from Stoughton, Slyfield and other areas north of Guildford.
 However, due to its links to the A3, Stoke Crossroads is a particularly busy junction for vehicular traffic and a difficult junction to cross for non-motorised users.
 Only two of the arms of the junction currently have controlled crossing facilities at surface level, and whilst the western arm has a pedestrian bridge the northern arm has no crossing facilities at all.
 Much of the road surface at the junction is also in a poor condition

 The proposed improvements will include:

 - Providing improved crossing facilities across the junction for pedestrians and cyclists.

 - Widening the pathways on each of the corners of the junction to create a shared-use pedestrian and cycle facility, filling another gap in the A25 cycle corridor.